Lady Gaga Wedding Said To Be Over The Top: Singer Planning Extravagant Ceremony

 Lady Gaga is planning one of the most extravagant weddings Hollywood has ever seen, it has been alleged.

-The singer, who allegedly proposed to earlier this month by her boyfriend, Christian Carino, is already said to be planning for the couple’s big day, and in true Gaga style, she wants it to be an event everyone will remember.
+The singer, who was allegedly proposed to earlier this month by her boyfriend, Christian Carino, is already said to be planning for the couple’s big day, and in true Gaga style, she wants it to be an event everyone will remember.

 Lady Gaga has shied away from keeping the wedding minimal as far as the duo’s budget is concerned, having supposedly mentioned that it’ll either take place in the Hamptons or in Malibu.